quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 and there is a missing packet, it must be at least 1 packet number less, so an immediate ACK is sent.

-If the reordering theshold is 3 and assuming that packets are received close enough in time to not exceed max_ack_delay:
+If the reordering theshold is 3 and ACKs are only sent due to reordering:

   Receive 1
   Receive 3 -> 2 Missing